Killing of Tamir Rice: Funeral service

 A funeral service for Rice was held at the Mount Sinai Baptist Church on December 3, 2014, with about 250 people in attendance.
 He was remembered "for his budding talents and described as a popular child who liked to draw, play basketball and perform in the school's drum line".
 Family members criticized Loehmann for acting too quickly in Rice's shooting.

 Suspension of 911 dispatcher

 On March 15, 2017, 911 dispatcher Constance Hollinger was suspended for eight days for failing to inform the responding officers that Rice was "probably a juvenile" and that the gun he had was "probably fake".

 Timothy Loehmann

 On October 5, 2018, the city of Bellaire, Ohio, hired Loehmann as a part-time officer.
 Five days later, Loehmann withdrew his application to the Bellaire police department, and his training ceased.

 In 2022, Loehmann became the only policeman in the small department of Tioga Borough, Pennsylvania.
 He resigned after less than a week.

 In 2024, Loehmann was hired as a probationary police officer for the city of White Sulphur Springs, West Virginia.
 On July 1, 2024, he resigned that position.

-Popular culture

-Rice's name was included in a list of Black Americans killed in police interactions at the conclusion of the 2020 short film Two Distant Strangers, in which a Black American is stuck in a time loop where he is killed by a police officer.